What You’ll Learn in This Post

 Cybersecurity procedures protect a company’s digital assets and information systems from cyber threats.
 Many companies keep most of their business online, including cloud storage.
 This makes cybersecurity procedures a big part of their security.

-Data security procedures protect sensitive and confidential information from unauthorized access and breaches.
-That includes customer information and data as well as business-related information that is proprietary.
+Data security procedures protect sensitive and confidential information from unauthorized access, leaks, and breaches.
+This includes customer records, financial data, internal documents, and proprietary business information that could seriously harm the company if exposed.

 How would you handle security incidents and minimize their impact?
-You need a security procedure to establish methods for detecting and reporting security incidents.
+You need a security procedure to establish methods to detect and report security incidents.

 The procedure creates a response team and defines their roles and responsibilities.
 For example, during a crisis, you need to communicate developments with all kinds of stakeholders, including employees, customers, and law enforcement.
 After the crisis, you need to see what went right and what went wrong and establish new protocols.

-Security procedures train and educate employees on security best practices and their role in maintaining security, with regular training sessions and updates on security policies and threats.
-For instance, simulated phishing attacks can help employees recognize them and respond to them.
+Security procedures train and educate employees on best practices and their role in maintaining security, with regular training sessions and updates on policies and threats.
+For instance, simulated phishing attacks help employees recognize them and respond to them.

 The security procedure establishes employee training based on their roles and access levels.